 Your provider can also recommend frequency-specific microcurrent (FMS) therapy.
 This procedure uses a low-level current of electricity to reduce swelling in your airways to alleviate obstruction.
 This treatment option is painless and noninvasive.
 Your provider performs the FSM treatment in a comfortable office environment.

-To learn more about treatment options available for sleep apnea, call the Grants Pass office today or use the online booking feature.
+To learn more about treatment options available for sleep apnea, call the Grants Pass office today.